yelkaramacsc/converter/readme.md

 This script uses the following commands to do its work:
  * cabextract - to extract cabs
  * wimlib-imagex - to export files from metadata ESD
- * chntpw - to modify registry of first index boot.wim
+ * chntpw - to modify registry of first index of boot.wim
  * genisoimage - to create ISO image

 If you use Debian or Ubuntu you can quickly install these using the following